 Fish Fried Rice

-1. Cook your rice in a rice cooker or in a pot over the stove.
-Notice that you’re using slightly less water than the normal 1:2 rice to water ratio.
+Cook the rice and water in a rice cooker or in a pot over the stove, according to the package directions.

-3. When the rice is finished, add to fish pan.
-Add seasonings to taste.
-Crack in eggs.
+Crack eggs into pan.
 Let them begin to cook slightly, then stir mixture well until the eggs are fully cooked.
 Serve with additional seasonings as desired.

-Meat: pork chops, de-boned chicken, ground beef, sausage
+Meat: Instead of fish, substitute cubed pork chops, de-boned chicken, or ground beef.

-Flavourings: coconut milk, curry powder/paste, cumin, chili powder, fish sauce, sriracha
+Seasonings: Add coconut milk, curry powder/paste, cumin, chili powder, fish sauce, or sriracha to taste.
+Whatever flavours you like!

 My cookbook, Real Food for the Real Homemaker, is all about making real food from scratch!
 It includes 75+ recipes that are simple to make and use wholesome, familiar ingredients, and has 8 chapters on topics like food substitutions, kitchen tools, and freezer cooking.
 Pick up a copy HERE.